| Melbourne — loading...

 Where: 180 Commercial Road, Prahran

-The insider move: Ask what they’re cupping that week.
-They usually have something experimental on rotation, and the baristas genuinely love talking about it.
+The move: Ask what they are cupping that week.
+The baristas genuinely love talking about it.

 3. Grand Lafayette — Where Brunch Meets Caffeine